lofar-astron/factor/docs/source/parset.rst

         clean is used (default = 4).
 The number of channel images is determined by dividing the number of bands by the nearest divisor to this factor.
 Smaller values produce better results but require longer run times.
-Wide-band clean is activated when there are more than 5 bands
+Wide-band clean is activated when there are more than 5 bands.

     selfcal_cellsize_arcsec
         Self calibration pixel size in arcsec (default = 1.5).